-Governments to address human rights violations to intervene directly with Governments to address human rights violations that have already occurred, are ongoing, or which have a high risk of occurring.
+Based on information received from victims of human rights violations or other concerned parties, mandate holders use communications to intervene directly with Governments to address human rights violations that have already occurred, are ongoing, or which have a high risk of occurring.
 In particular, communications allow mandate holders to raise various concerns and questions in light of the factual allegations received and applicable international human rights standards, and to request specific follow-up actions.